“Your speech at the National Adapted P.E. Conference this year was so inspirational and one of the best!” Debbie Gayaldo

 Xerxes has self-published two books of poetry, “What’s Your Name?” in 1999 and “Busting Through, Exploring My Truth” in 2007, from which he gives poetry readings to a wide range of audiences.

 He discovered he had a knack for public speaking when he was chosen to give his university graduation commencement speech in 1993.
 Later he was selected to speak when he attained his teaching credential from Sonoma State in 2000.
-Other speaking credits include the Cal Poly PEACH Conference in 2001 & 2010 Recently, Xerxes was the keynote speaker for the 2013 National Adapted Physical Education Conference.
+Other speaking credits include the Cal Poly PEACH Conference in 2001 & 2010 Since then, Xerxes has been asked to speak for countless schools, conferences and commencements.

 “We were the lucky ones.
 We were the ones that got to sit in awe of someone so special and strong that it just left us basking in your glow.”
 Tiffany Belize

 He started the girls’ and boys’ tennis teams at Windsor High School in 2003 and 2005 respectively.
 He led the girls’ team to two Sonoma County League Championships in 2010 and 2011, coached the boys to a league title in 2006, and has been named Sonoma League Coach of the Year.

 Xerxes graduated from UC Santa Cruz where he was a manager, player and assistant coach on the Tennis Team from 1989 to 1994.
 The team finished second in NCAA Division 111 four times during this period.